stephencweiss/stephencharlesweiss.com/content/blog/2019-06-05/styleless-buttons-a11y.md

 That means, when you want to have something be clickable, use a `<button>`.
 If it's the top header, use `<h1>`.
 The next header should be `<h2>`, not `<h3>`, etc.

 Buttons, however, often pose a problem.
-They’re the best way to indicate interactivity, but they come with a lot of built-in styling that may not be aligned with the style of your website.
+They're the best way to indicate interactivity, but they come with a lot of built-in styling that may not be aligned with the style of your website.

 One easy solution is to simply make a `<div role="button">` with an `onClick` event handler.